Rocket Squad: Production notes

 Rocket Squad is a futuristic parody of the television shows Dragnet and Racket Squad.

 Daffy and Porky's characters first names put together are 'Joe Schmoe' (Sgt.
 Joe Monday and Det.
 Schmoe Tuesday ("He always follows me," declares Joe.)

 Much of the imagery, particularly entering the police station and the evaporators, is reused from Jones' previous short, Duck Dodgers in the 24½th Century.

 Among the names appearing on the buttons of the Criminal Detector Set are John Burton Jr., Tedd Pierce, C.M.
 Jones, Mel Blanc, Norman Moray and Eddie Selzer, all of whom had a hand in the making of the cartoon (Moray was a key executive with The Vitaphone Corporation, Warner Bros'. short-subject division).

 Porky and Daffy losing the Flying Saucer Bandit in a smog bank over Los Angeles is in reference to Los Angeles being considered the Smog Bank Capital of the world in the early to late 1950s.

 This cartoon has been shown (in clips) on the PBS special Chuck Jones: Extremes and Inbetweens—A Life in Animation as part of the section about Jones using Porky and Daffy in cartoon shorts that parody popular film and television show genres of the era.

+Home media

+The short was released on disc 3 of the Looney Tunes Golden Collection: Volume 3 DVD set.